-The primary goal of MPSS Guidance and Career Education is to enhance and promote student learning through three broad and inter-related domains: academic development, career development, and personal/social development.
+The primary goal of MPSS Guidance and Career Education is to enhance and promote student learning through three broad and inter-related domains: academic development, career development, and personal/ social development.

-Counsellors consult with parents/guardians, teachers, other educators, and community agencies regarding strategies to help students work through their concerns and help them stay on track academically.
+Guidance counsellors consult with parents/guardians, teachers, other educators, and community agencies regarding strategies to help students work through their concerns and help them stay on track academically.

-Counsellors are there to support students as they explore various career pathways.
-Counsellors are there to support students transitioning to high school and to meet with students to help them find strategies to succeed.
-Guidance counsellors help students to explore post-secondary options and assist them in making college and university applications.
+Guidance counsellors are there to support students as they explore various career pathways, support students transitioning to secondary school and to meet with students to help them find strategies to succeed.
+They help students to explore postsecondary options and assist them in making college and university applications.
 Information is provided to students who are interested in pursuing apprenticeships or moving directly to the world of work.